fredatgithub/FamilyShow/README.md

 # FamilyShow
-I have forked the Family show project from CodePlex, WPF in C#

-This is a genealogy application
+This is a genealogy application written with C# as a WPF application for Windows

 Here is an example: